Veloxization/dnd-dungeon-generator/documentation/TESTING.md

     - Tested by creating a 6x6 map, placing a room at coordinates (2,3), creating passages with two possible connections around it, and checking that only one of those connections is used
 - When odds of loops is 1, all possible connections are made
     - Tested by creating a 6x6 map, placing a room at coordinates (2,3), creating passages with two possible connections around it, and checking that both of those connections are used
+- When there are two possible ways to make connections between two regions, only one of those connections is used if the odds of loops is 0
+    - Tested by creating two 1x1 rooms at coordinates (1,1) and (1,3) and then stretching a hallway next to the two (coordinates (3,1), (3,2), (3,3)) and checking that only two of the possible connections is filled with passages
 - Dead ends are pruned from the corridors correctly
     - Tested by placing 1x1 rooms at coordinates (1,1) and (5,1) and building a corridor in between them, with a small branching dead end in the middle of it, pruning dead ends and checking that the dead end cell is turned into a wall
 ### services/room_generation_service